LadyKerr/gh-copilot-talk/renderatl/slides.md

 <!--
 Hello good morning!
 Thank you all for being here with me today to learn all about large Language Models.

+My goal today is to break down this technology in an easy to understand way so you can walk away feeling empowered to use them.

+Now, how many of you feel like LLMs came out of nowhere and are now everywhere?
+Like, even though they h ave been around for a whiile, they've never been this widesppread and easily accessible in the field.
+And all of a sudden it's vectors, and embedding and RAG like am I gonna take a shower with AI?
+LOL

+But seriously, I want to break down what LLMs are, how they work, and how you can build with them.
+And I want to show you how you can use Langchain to build your own LLM powered application.

 -->